DiwashPatel/ms-cc-hackathon-template-DiwashPatel/README.md

 - **Categories:** Food, Transport, Household, Digital Life.
 - **Input:** User answers simple questions about their habits.
 - **Calculations:** Annual carbon emissions are computed per category.
-- **Visualization:** Interactive charts display your breakdown and compare to global averages.
+- **Visualization:** Interactive charts display your breakdown and compare to global averages. (coming soon in the web)
 - **AI Recommendations:** (If enabled) Gemini API analyzes your data and gives custom advice.

 ---